jingtc20/Tic-Tac-Toe/README.md

 ## Completing the Game
 - Let you play tic-tac-toe
-- Indicate the winner or a draw
+- Indicate the result of the winner or a draw
-- Store a game’s history as a game progresses and display the location for each move
+- Store a game’s history and display the location for each move
-- Allow players to review a game’s history and see previous versions of a game’s board
+- Allow players to review a game’s history
-- When someone wins, highlight the three squares that caused the win.
+- When someone wins, highlight the squares that caused the win.
 - Restart the game automatically